osexpert/ccs32clara-chademo/readme.md

 # ccs32clara-chademo

 Alternative firmware for adapter that uses My407ccs2chademo.bin.
-It may use a stm32f407 cpu.
+Adapter probably uses a stm32f407 cpu.
 It has a boot loader with support for firmware update from usb fat32, very nice.

-It has an internal 210-1200VDC transformator to charge the batteries.
-Out 12.6VDC 2A.
+It has an internal DC transformator to charge the batteries (pri: 210-1200V DC sec: 12.6V DC 2A).
 It has 2 batteries.
 One short and one long.
 The long one seems to drive electronics.
-Guessing the short one drive contactors?
+Guessing the short one drive contactors (one in the adapter itself + 2 in the car).
 2 stop buttons, but they are the same GPIO for both.

-Currently in development and untested/not working.
-Difference from original firmware:
-No automatic shutdown, timeout (todo: but auto shutdown after charging would be nice) Stop-button shut down adapter immediately, unless adapter is charging.
-If charging, stop button will set a flag and charging should eventually end.
-TODO: auto off after end of charging?
-Hold down stop-button continously for 30 seconds to force shutdown (emergency mode).
-Led: medium blinks: starting, long blinks: charging, short blinks: pending shutdown
+It has 2 controllable leds, one external and one internal.
+It has a QCA7000 powerline modem.
+It is wired up strangely, so can not use hw spi/dma, must use bitbang.
+Some of the voltages are wired up to adc gpios.
+At least the 12v reading does not seem to match with what i measure on eg. Chademo d1 pin.

 Operation:
 Plug adapter into car.
-Ccs logic will not start until chademo communication is established and we have maxVoltage and targetVoltage from the car.
+Ccs logic will not start until chademo communication is established and we have maxVoltage, targetVoltage, soc and estimated battery voltage from the car.
+After this, chademo is shut down and will restart when ccs reach end of ccs PreCharge.
-Chademo can will stall until ccs know how much volts and amps to deliver.
-This should in theory make chademo can progress.
-Then chademo can will wait until end of ccs PreCharge, and from this point, ccs and chademo state machines should be in sync.
-TODO: adapter auto off after charging (or after 5 minutes without any charging started)
+When ccs reach CurrentDemand, then hopefully chademo is also ready and they will join in their respective charge loops.

+Stop button/power off:
+When idle, stop button will power off instantly.
+When working (ccs logic started), a 5 sec. press will initiate power off.
+Led flash 300/300ms.
+Depending on how far it has progressed, it can power off instantly or after charging has stopped.
+When noting else works, there is a hard power off mode, where a 30 sec. stop button press will just kill the power.
+Only do this as last resort, it may hurt the contactors if charging is active.

+Led:
+Initially, led flash 600/600ms.
+When charging/after delivered amps, led flash 1200/1200ms.
+When stop/power off pending, led flash 300/300ms.

+Other:
+There is a 5sec. watchdog that will reset (effectively power off) adapter if there is a hang.

+Original firmware:
+Original firmware seems to be based on open-plc-utils.
+I think it uses a rtos of some kind, with a preemtive scheduler.
+Original firmware generally works well.
+It it missing several of the ccs shutdown mechanism (I struggle with both Tesla and Kempower), else I had little problems.
+Even so, I found it very interesting to hack on this adapter so I made this.
+It is possible it will not work at all or as well as the original firmware.
+Be warned:-)
+Happy hacking.

 # ccs32clara